LittleGreyCells/escheme/README.md

 functions are added to support environments, input/output, the host OS (linux/unix) and access escheme internals.

-Abelson and Sussman's SICP* in Ch5 describes a tail recursive explicit control evalutor for scheme.
+Abelson and Sussman's SICP* in Ch5 describes an explicit control evalutor for scheme.
 That material provided the impetus for escheme.
-The name "ece-scheme" was a mouthful, so it was shortened to "escheme."
+The name escheme is derived from "ece-scheme", which is unfortunately a mouthful, so it was shortened to "escheme."
 It is not related to emacs or eLisp in any way.

 The escheme interpreter implementation takes SICP's explicit control evaluator and extends it beyond its simple core, adding a number of